-There is not considered to be an impact on the possibility fo exercising the national interest for outdoor recreation covering Gotland and its surrounding waters as a result of the planned wind farm Herkules.
+The project area is adjacent to a national interest for active outdoor recreation according to Chapter 4 EC.
+Establishment of a wind farm is initially judged as not impacting the opportunity of exercising this national interest.
 However, the area's landscape value should be highlighted in the forthcoming landscape analysis.